ipfabric/docs/docs/IP_Fabric_API/authentication.md

 Using Basic Authentication requires Base64 encoding `username:password` and passing that into the `Authorization` header.

 - Call will always have the same rights as the user account.
-This may be really unnecessary for many use-cases.
+This may not be necessary for many use-cases.
 - In case this approach is use, we highly encourage creation of a "bot"/" service" user account with limited access scope.
 - Another form of long-lived static token / authentication details (secure